 “This is one of the strengths of the Philippine property industry.
-The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” said Century co-Chief Operating Officer and Managing Director Marco Antonio.
+The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power because of favorable economic conditions,” said Century Properties President and CEO Marco Antonio.

 He added that while other countries are experiencing a property glut, the Philippine property market will remain healthy.

 “Residential unit purchases here are non-speculative because majority of the buyers are end-users.
 Compared to other Asian countries like Singapore or Taiwan, the Philippines still has low homeownership rates, hence the real demand,” Antonio said.

 For 2011, the company reported a 53-percent increase in sales to P4.70 billion from P3.07 billion in 2010, which represents 54 percent of Century’s P20 billion in 2012 full year pre-sales target, hence its continued bullish outlook on the property industry.